sveltejs/eslint-plugin-svelte/docs/rules/infinite-reactive-loop.md

 > Svelte runtime prevents calling the same reactive statement twice in a microtask.
 But between different microtask, it doesn't prevent.

-## :book: Rule Details
+## 📖 Rule Details

-Svelte runtime prevents calling the same reactive statement twice in a microtask.<br/>
+Svelte runtime prevents calling the same reactive statement twice in a microtask.
-But between different microtask, it doesn't prevent.<br/>
+But between different microtask, it doesn't prevent.
 This rule reports those possible infinite loop.

 <ESLintCodeBlock>